 - 2. English Translations: Documents in a language other than English must be accompanied by the original official English translation. - Evaluations: A NACES (National Association of Credential Evaluation 3.
 Services) accredited evaluator, including InCRED (International Credential Evaluations), must evaluate all transcripts from institutions outside the United States.
 The evaluation agency must indicate that the institution has accreditation equivalent to that of institutions recognized as accredited by the United States Department of Education.
 However, the Admissions Committee reserves the right to request an accredited evaluation of a transcript from an English speaking institution during the admissions process, if the accreditation of the institution is in doubt.
 International applicants can obtain information regarding accredited evaluators by contacting the Office of Admissions.
 International applicants must request that the evaluator provide the Admissions Committee with a course-by-course evaluation and a grade point average equivalent.
 Also, applicants must request that the evaluator send the original evaluation directly to the Office of Admissions.
-The costs associated with evaluation of transcripts are solely the responsibility of the applicant. - 4.
-TOEFL/IELTS/PTE: International students educated in foreign institutions where the language of instruction is not English are required to submit the results of either the Test of English as a Foreign Language (TOEFL), the International English Language System (IELTS), or Pearson Test of English (PTE).
-Applicants who submit a TOEFL score of at least 197 on the computerbased test, 71 on the Internet-based TOEFL test, an IELTS score of at least 5.5, or PTE score of 50.
+The costs associated with evaluation of transcripts are solely the responsibility of the applicant.
+Evaluations are required for all international students unless specifically stated as an exception by the Office of Admissions. - 4.
+TOEFL/IELTS/PTE: International students educated in foreign institutions where the language of instruction is not English may be required to submit the results of either the Test of English as a Foreign Language (TOEFL), the International English Language System (IELTS), or Pearson Test of English (PTE) at the discretion of the Office of Admissions.
+Applicants who submit a TOEFL score of at least 197 on the computer-based test, 71 on the Internet-based TOEFL test, an IELTS score of at least 5.5, or PTE score of 50.
 Applicants transferring from U.S. or non-U.S. institutions where the language of instruction is English, who have demonstrated proficiency in the English language, are exempt from the TOEFL.
 Undergraduate applicants whose TOEFL score is from 173-193 on the computer-based test, 61-70 on the Internet-based test, or their equivalents.
-Intensive English instruction is offered at St. Thomas University.

 Academically qualified applicants who are unable to take the TOEFL or who have a score between 157-173 on the computer-based test, 54-61 on the Internet-based test, or their equivalents may be offered admission on the condition that they must take the Level Of English Proficiency (LOEP) pre-test to assess English language skills.

-The student will then be placed in the appropriate ESL course(s).
-The Admissions Committee will make the final determination. - 5.
-SAT/ACT Scores: The SAT or ACT test scores are not required of international students.
-However, international students are advised to take the SAT or ACT in order to establish admissibility for applicants where their foreign records alone are not sufficient to make a determination. - Gaokao Scores: The Chinese National Entrance Examination Test (Gaokao) establishes admissibility based on each's applicant's Gaokao score.
+- 5. SAT/ACT Scores: The SAT or ACT test scores are not required of international students.
+However, international students are advised to take the SAT or ACT in order to establish admissibility for applicants where their foreign records alone are not sufficient to make a determination. - 6.
+Gaokao Scores: The Chinese National Entrance Examination Test (Gaokao) establishes admissibility based on each's applicant's Gaokao score.
 Students seeking admission by means of Gaokao must present the Gaokao Transcript, High School Graduation Certificate, and demonstrate English proficiency with a TEOFL, IELTS, or PTE English proficiency exam.